What's Wrong With Strict Parenting?

 6. Because kids raised strictly only "do right" when we're there, they get into more trouble.
 They also become excellent liars.

 7. Authoritarian Parenting undermines the parent-child relationship.
-Parents who relate punitively to their kids have to cut off their natural empathy for their children, which makes the relationship less satisfying to them.
+Parents who relate punitively to their kids have to cut off their natural empathy for their children, which makes the relationship less satisfying to both parent and child.
 Parenting also becomes much harder for these parents because their kids lose interest in pleasing them and become much more difficult to manage.
 So strict parenting makes for unhappy parents.
-And children who are parented strictly end up fighting with parents and looking for love in all the wrong places.
+And children who are parented strictly end up fighting with parents and carrying a chip on their shoulder.
+As they get older, they look for love in all the wrong places.

 The bottom line is that strictness does not work in creating better-behaved kids; in fact, it sabotages everything positive we do as parents and handicaps our kids in their efforts to develop emotional self-discipline.